Nonuniform-temperature effects on the phase transition in an Ising-like model: Thermal fluctuations

 where the nonzero elements of the matrix $M$ are

 Here, `$i$' refers to the position $x=i \Delta x$.
-The matrix $M$ must be positive definite so that the solution $\sigma_c$ maximizes the weight function.
-We would like to emphasize the necessity and importance of the kinetic energy in $P[\sigma]$ (see Eq.\,\eqref{wf}), which is finite and solves the negative $m^2(x)$ problem in the first order PT scenario.
-This is because in the brick cell, $m^2(x)$ constructs a potential well as shown in Fig.\,\ref{fig:mass}, and the kinetic term has to be finite due to the uncertainty principle.
+The matrix $M$ must be positive-definite so that the solution $\sigma_c$ is guaranteed to maximize the probability distribution function.
+We would like to emphasize the necessity and importance of the kinetic energy in $P[\sigma]$ (see Eq.\,\eqref{wf}), which is nonzero and solves the negative $m^2(x)$ problem in the first-order phase transition scenario.
+This is because in the brick cell, $m^2(x)$ constructs a potential well as shown in Fig.\,\ref{fig:mass}a), and the kinetic term has to be finite due to the uncertainty principle.
 From the same reason, at $\Delta\mu =0$, the fluctuations on the CP is not divergent due to a positive ground energy of $M$.
-The nonzero kinetic energy represents the contribution from the nonzero-mode fluctuation of the $\sigma$-field, which plays a crucial role in the temperature-nonuniform system.
+The nonzero kinetic energy represents the contribution from the nonzero-momentum mode fluctuations of the $\sigma$ field, which plays a crucial role in the temperature-nonuniform system.

 The variance of the local fluctuations is